Syracuse safety Antwan Cordy #8, surveys the field during the Orange's 45-21 loss against FSU on Saturday |

 “We had the timeout to use, Shafer said.
 "We wanted to make sure we were organized and got

-the best play on the football field plus our guys looked gassed and I thought it would
+the best play on the football field plus our guys looked gassed and I thought it wouldgive them another second to get a little energy before we punch it in."
+They did.

 But with just under a minute to play in the half, SU kicker Ryan Norton's squibbed the ensuing kickoff and the FSU offense came back on the field on its own 41-yard line.